site search by freefind

 what happened next

 Mott the Hoople split in 1974, not before Hunter brought out the highly acclaimed 'Diary of a Rock and Roll Star' book.
-Ian Hunter still records and tours to this day (the webmaster saw him in 2007/2008 and he was on blistering form, with Terry Allen joining him on stage in 2007).
+Ian Hunter still records and tours to this day (the webmaster saw him in 2007/2008 and he was on blistering form, with Verden Allen joining him on stage in 2007).
 Hunter played Friars in 1975 as the Hunter Ronson Band with the late Mick Ronson and in 1977 as Ian Hunter's Overnight Angels.
-The remainder of Mott the Hoople carried on as Mott with a couple of line up changes (see date links above) Hunter also provided a guest appearance at the British Lions (remains of Mott with John Fiddler from Medicine Head) gig in Dec1977.
+The remainder of Mott the Hoople carried on as Mott with a couple of line up changes (see date links above) Hunter also provided a guest appearance at the British Lions (remains of Mott with John Fiddler from Medicine Head) gig in Dec 1977.
 Mick Ralphs, post MTH, joined Bad Company with Free's Paul Rodgers and Simon Kirke.
 Dale Griffin continued into the Mott and British Lions periods (both of whom played Friars) and then became a Radio 1 producer and is now in ill health.
-Verden Allen was still making music as at 2002 (and in fact 2007 as we saw him play with Hunter on his UK tour).
-As as for Overend, his history is not so well defined

 Mott the Hoople with the original 1969 line up reformed for 40th anniversary shows in October 2009 at the Hammersmith Apollo.
-Some of the Friars team were there and can confirm it was a sublime experience
+Some of the Friars team were there and can confirm it was a sublime experience.
+They reformed again for a UK tour in 2013 with Pretenders drummer and long time Mott associate Martin Chambers on drums

 Upp were Jeff Beck's backing group for some time (Beck played on their debut album in 1975 seemingly uncredited) and appear to have split by around 1977.
 Jim Copley went on to drum for many major artists and is currently in Manfred Mann's Earthband